A Guide To Choosing Apples

 Local apples taste much better because they have spent less time traveling from one state to another.
 They have encountered fewer bumps, temperature changes and nutrient losses.

 These apples can last this long because the farmers pick them before they turn ripe.
 They encounter certain chemicals and are stored in controlled conditions 1.
-Apples that have not gone through this process will only last a few weeks.
+Ones that have not gone through this process will only last a few weeks.

-If you buy apples locally, you’re more likely to get the freshest and healthiest apples available.
+If you buy them locally, you’re more likely to get the freshest and healthiest apples available.
 Look for supermarkets using local farmers.
 In addition, search out local farms or farm stands in your area.

 2. Choose Apples With Stems.